 Six years earlier and recently married, I had informed my wife that "chick flicks" were out.
 Take a girlfriend, I implored, not me.
 Unless something is blown up or Schwarzenegger, Stallone, or Eastwood was in the movie, I had screws to turn and holes to drill in my spare time.
-Million Dollar Baby did star Eastwood so it was in my realm.
-Since that time I had had two daughters, so the Walt Disney Company supplies most of the movies I watch.
+But Million Dollar Baby starred Eastwood, so it was in my wheelhouse.
+Since that time, I had had two daughters, so Disney supplies most of the movies I watch.

 At the climax of Million Dollar Baby, the tear floodgates opened.
 And I mean opened wide.
 I was aware that all the snuffling and slurping was inappropriate, but I couldn't stop.
 I cried so much that I think the guy next to me thought I was having a breakdown (have you seen that movie!?)